St. Nicholas, Prince Edward Island

 St. Nicholas is a municipality that holds community status in Prince Edward Island, Canada.
-It was incorporated in 1991.
+It was incorporated in 1991, and is located on Bedeque Bay in Prince County.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, St. Nicholas had a population of 218 living in 88 of its 107 total private dwellings, a change of from its 2016 population of 213.
 With a land area of 20.73 km2, it had a population density of in 2021.